-Hamilton was the representative for Iowa’s 6th congressional district as a Democrat.
+Hamilton was the representative for Iowa’s 6th congressional district and was a Democrat.
 He served from 1907 to 1909.

 From Dec 1907 to Mar 1909, Hamilton missed 54 of 312 roll call votes, which is 17.3%.
 This is better than the median of 30.7% among the lifetime records of representatives serving in Mar 1909.
 The chart below reports missed votes over time.